-To avenge her father’s death, a young and naïve blonde named Gloria Daniels transforms herself into the vixenish redhead, Glory Dane.
-She’ll cheat men out of their money and seek out retribution while her mentor, and sometimes-savior, Sterling Caulder, a notorious gambler, fights his attraction to her.
+In Dana Ransom’s Love’s Glorious Gamble a young and naïve blonde named Gloria Daniels seeks to avenge her father’s death.
+She transforms herself into the vixenish redhead, Glory Dane.
+As Glory, she’ll cheat men out of their money and seek out retribution.
+Meanwhile, her mentor, and sometimes-savior, Sterling Caulder, a notorious gambler, fights his attraction to her.
 Sterling’s been hurt by love in the past.
 Is Gloria the woman who will mend his heart?

-In Dana Ransom’s Love’s Glorious Gamble, the hero is no overbearing bully but a charismatic rogue who shares a great, supportive relationship with the heroine.
+Here in Love’s Glorious Gamble, the hero is no overbearing bully.
+He’s a charismatic rogue who shares a great, supportive relationship with the heroine.
 The heroine is courageous and plucky, all alone in a world that holds mystery and despair.

 So why does my official rating stand at only 3 stars?